Veterinary Technology

 Prerequisites

-This online course provides students with required clinical tasks to be completed in an approved clinical site in the areas of surgery, and clinical medicine of various animal species.
-Required tasks will include surgical and nursing care, and clinical medicine of various animal species.
+This course provides students with the required clinical skills to be completed in an approved clinical site in the areas of surgery and clinical medicine of various animal species.
+Required skills may include but are not limited to surgical and nursing care, and clinical medicine.
 Upon course completion, those skills learned from the previous semester should be reinforced and the student should have learned some new technical procedures.

 Credits